oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

 ![](images/Object-storage-compartment-selection.png)

-- Make sure in the compartments list you have selected the compartment used for the Amazon S3 Compatibility (this was shown in the tenancy details earlier.)
+- Make sure in the compartments list you have selected the compartment used for the Amazon S3 Compatibility (this was shown in the tenancy details earlier).
 This may be `root` if there isn't a S3 compatibility compartment specified for the tenancy

 You will now see a list of buckets in this compartment, In this case there is just one called `TG` In your tenancy there may be a zero or more existing buckets.